 We’re not going to discuss the actual code of the contact form in this tutorial, but it is important to understand how the form actually works and we want to cover that first.
 If you missed our previous article, please see the Advantages of using a Contact Form tutorial.

 When a visitor goes to your contact page on your website, they will need to fill out the form.
-Once the have filled out the form fields, they will click the button to submit.
+Once they have filled out the form fields, they will click the button to submit.
 Once submitted, the information in the fields will automatically be sent via email to you.
-On the server side, once the submit button is clicked, typically a Perl script or php file is ran.
+On the server-side, once the submit button is clicked, typically a Perl script or PHP file runs.
 This reads the request and sends it to your email address.
-Don’t worry if you do not have a in-depth understanding of php or Perl since it is not required to makea contact form work.
+Don’t worry if you do not have an in-depth understanding of PHP or Perl.